Roy Lester Schneider Hospital Duodenoscopy or Gastroscopy Overview

-- If you have not done so already, you will have an opportunity to discuss this procedure with Dr. Goldman.
+- If you have not done so already, you will have an opportunity to discuss this procedure with Dr. Bacot.
 He will ask you pertinent questions about your illness.

 - After your questions have been answered, a medication will be given intravenously, which will make you sleepy and relaxed.

 - You will be monitored (blood pressure, heart, oxygen).
 You will have nasal oxygen.
 Local anesthesia will be sprayed in your throat.